-Everyone knows about the effects foods like garlic and onions have on our breath, but let’s dig a little deeper and delve into the depths of some of the worst bad breath foods in existence.
+Everyone knows about the effects obvious bad breath foods like garlic and onions have on our kissability, but let’s dig a little deeper and delve into the depths of some of the worst bad breath foods in existence.

 According to KidsHealth.org, bad breath (or Halitosis) is caused by odor-producing bacteria that grow in the mouth.
 When you don’t brush and floss regularly, bacteria accumulate on the bits of food left in your mouth and between your teeth.
 The sulfur compounds released by these bacteria make your breath smell.